Professor, University of Florida USA

-Pathology and Cancer Research 2018 is going to be held at Vancouver, Canada during June 25-26, 2018.
+Pathology and Cancer Research 2018 is going to be held at Chicago, USA during December 03-04, 2018.
 The conference is organized with the theme "Shaping the Future for the Betterment of Human Health" which comprised of 22 sessions/tracks designed to offer comprehensive sessions that address current issues in this field.

 Pathology is a branch of medical science primarily concerning the examination of organs, tissues, and bodily fluids in order to make a diagnosis of disease.
 Pathology is a major field in modern medical practice and health care.
 Pathology outlines the disease condition and treatment by using different pathology laboratory techniques.
 Pathology is used in the diagnosis, treatment and management of an increasing range of clinical conditions.
 Pathology investigations are an integral part of the clinical consultation and procedural process with overseas studies indicating that 70-80 per cent of all health care decisions affecting diagnosis or treatment involve a pathology investigation.
 40% of pathology testing is used for diagnostic purposes, 40% for monitoring and 20% for preventative purposes.